Margaret W. Rossiter: Career and contributions

+Rossiter coined the term Matilda effect in 1993 to describe a bias against acknowledging the achievements of women scientists and inventors, whose work is consequently attributed to their male colleagues.
+This phenomenon was first described by suffragist and abolitionist Matilda Joslyn Gage (1826–1898) in her essay "Woman as Inventor", first published as a tract in 1870 and later published in the North American Review, retitled "Woman as an Inventor", in 1883.

-In 1994 she took on editorship of Isis, the official journal of the History of Science Society, which she continued until 2003.
+In 1994 Rossiter took on editorship of Isis, the official journal of the History of Science Society, which she continued until 2003.
 She also continued teaching courses on agriculture, women in science and the history of science at Cornell until her retirement in 2017.
 She then became the Marie Underhill Noll Professor of History of Science Emerita and Graduate School Professor.
 Rossiter completed her trilogy on Women Scientists in America with the publication, in 2012 of Women Scientists in American Volume 3: Forging a New World Since 1972.
 This last volume describes dozens of women who became advocates for the advancement of women in science after the passage of the Equal Employment Opportunity Act of 1972, carrying to the present the story of Women in American Science.
 Rossiter's work has been especially significant as a framework for other scholars to build on.
-Not only in the English speaking world.
-Thus, Carmen Magallón acknowledges that it was the work of Margaret Rossiter what inspired her to research the experience of the Spanish Women pioneers in the sciences.
+For example, Carmen Magallón acknowledges that it was the work of Margaret Rossiter that inspired her to research the experience of Spanish women pioneers in the sciences.

-In the early 1980s Margaret Rossiter offered two concepts for understanding the mass of statistics on women in science and the disadvantages women continued to suffer.
+In the early 1980s, Margaret Rossiter offered two concepts for understanding the mass of statistics on women in science and the disadvantages women continued to suffer.
 The first she called hierarchical segregation, the well-known phenomenon that as one moves up the ladder of power and prestige fewer female faces are to be seen.
-This notion is perhaps more useful than that of the glass ceiling, the supposedly invisible barrier that keeps women from rising to the top because the notion of hierarchical disparities draws attention to the multiple stages at which women drop off as they attempt to climb academic or industrial ladders.
+This notion is perhaps more useful than that of the glass ceiling, the supposedly invisible barrier that keeps women from rising to the top, because the notion of hierarchical disparities draws attention to the multiple stages at which women drop off as they attempt to climb academic or industrial ladders.
 The second concept she offered was "territorial segregation", how women cluster in scientific disciplines.
 The most striking example of occupational territoriality used to be that women stayed at home and men went out to work.

+Rossiter's work was commended by a woman scientist who noted having spent "a lot of money on psychotherapy because people kept telling me I was maladjusted".

+Death

+Rossiter died on August 3, 2025, in Salem, Massachusetts, at the age of 81, from an infection that was the result of complications from a fall.